-This report presents information about performed and on-going activities and initiatives undertaken by the Working Group on "Distribution of Coded Music" of the MUSICNETWORK project during the first yearand-half of work.
-It covers a wide range of issues and topics relevant to the study of on-line distribution of music and the related content value chain.
+This report presents activities and initiatives undertaken by the Working Group on "Distribution of Coded Music" of the MUSICNETWORK project during the first year-and-half of work, as well as the main results achieved.
+It covers a wide range of issues and topics which are relevant to the study of on-line distribution of music and the digital content value chain.

-The content of this report is the outcomes of the following activities an initiatives coordinated by the Working Group on "Distribution of Coded Music".
+This report summarizes the outcomes of the following activities an initiatives coordinated by the Working Group on "Distribution of Coded Music".

-- ρ Technology surveys, analysis and comparisons, - ρ Market analysis (service, products, driving forces, market players, content value chain), - ρ Analysis of new and emerging business models for on-line distribution of multimedia content, - ρ Analysis of existing and emerging standards, opening to potential contributions and extensions, - ρ Discussions among the community built around the MUSICNETWORK portal (mainly the forum), - $\rho$ Discussions and exchanges at the sessions organised during the MUSICNETWORK Open Workshops, - ρ Dissemination and presentations kept at major relevant events, fairs, conferences and workshops (both research and industry related), - ρ Exchanges and cross-fertilisation among the different Working Groups of the MUSICNETWORK to integrate the results otained.
+- ρ Technology surveys, analysis and comparisons, - ρ Market analysis (service, products, driving forces, market players, content value chain), - ρ Analysis of new and emerging business models for on-line distribution of multimedia content, - ρ Analysis of existing and emerging standards, opening to potential contributions and extensions, - ρ Discussions among the community built around the MUSICNETWORK portal (mainly the forum), - ρ Discussions and exchanges at the sessions organised during the MUSICNETWORK Open Workshops,

+- ρ Dissemination and presentations kept at major relevant events, fairs, conferences and workshops (both research and industry related), - ρ Exchanges and cross-fertilisation among the different Working Groups of the MUSICNETWORK to integrate the results obtained.